getsentry/rfcs/text/0039-sdks-report-file-IO-on-main-thread.md

 ## Option 2: SDKs report FIOMT as performance issues

 SDKs detect and report FIOMT as a performance issue.
-To achieve this need to:
+To achieve this we need to:

 1. answer billing questions.
 2. make changes in Ingest to accept performance issues.